mwhittaker/quoracle/README.md

 paths.capacity(read_fraction=distribution)           # 5725
 ```

-Maybe some time later, we've experience high latency because of stragglers and
+Maybe some time later, we experiencing high latency because of stragglers and
 want to switch to a 1-resilient strategy.
 We again compute the loads, but now
 see that the simple majority quorum system has the highest load, so we switch
 from the crumbling walls quorum system to the simple majority quorum system.